geoelectric/ui_auto_best_practice/uiabp.md

 ## Some More Rules of Thumb:

-### With rare exception, acceptance test code is written at a functional level of abstraction.
+### Acceptance test code is written at a functional level of abstraction.

 Tests should read more or less like you’d talk to a person.
 They usually shouldn’t be concerned with individual keystrokes, the details of menu navigation, and other strictly mechanical operations.
 These should be abstracted into app objects.

 Similarly, tests should almost never be concerned with literal data.
-The test doesn’t care that “Ctrl-Shift-Meta-C” launches the calculator, it cares that “The menu sequence we’ve said belongs to the calculator launches it.”
-This sort of data should be abstracted elsewhere as well.
-At the very least, such information should be put in named constants.
+The test doesn’t care that “Ctrl-Shift-Meta-C” launches the calculator, it cares that “The key sequence we’ve said belongs to the calculator launches it.”

+What that sequence is exactly might change, and ultimately isn't important in and of itself to someone reading the test, only what it means in the abstract.
+This sort of data should usually be defined outside the test as well.
+At the very least, if unique to the test, such information should be put in named constants.

-This is the same logic as to why selectors don’t usually belong in tests either.
-Aside from complexity, they’re string literals and implementation details.
+This is the same logic as to why selectors don’t belong in tests either.
+Aside from complexity, they’re literals and implementation details.

-This is also usually true of raw lambda-based Waits; where they get exposed to the test, they should be wrapped with meaningful names:
+Perhaps less obviously, this is also usually true of raw lambda- or expression-based Waits; where they get used by the test, they should be wrapped with meaningful names:

     login.wait_for_Submit_is_not_allowed()